Events and Weddings

 What makes our Union Meeting House so special?

 Our beautiful newly renovated historic building is a perfect venue for weddings, recitals, memorial services, and lectures.
-Our wedding/event coordinators will be available to you during your event.
-They can also provide you with referrals and assist you in your planning.
-Give us a call today and arrange your tour.
+Get in touch today to arrange your tour.

 The Meeting House can accommodate up to 250 people.
-The facility is accessible with a ramp in the back of the building.
+The facility is ADA compliant and handicap accessible.

 In the past, the Union Meeting House has been host to Humorist Tim Sample, the “Old Cop Guys” John Ford and Mark Nickerson, and a political forum.
-In June the Board holds its annual Open House serving food and refreshments and has a silent auction and wine pull as its fundraiser.
-In the summer the community gets together again for the Blueberry and Bluegrass festival.
+In the summer, the Board holds its annual Open Houses.
+Community organizations utilize the meeting house for its prominent location for events of their own throughout the year.

-Every year this place is the backdrop to the town’s live nativity scene.
-This inter-denominational event began in 1967 and is held yearly on the Friday and Saturday prior to Christmas.
-The streetlights are shut off, Main Street is closed in front of the Meeting House, and local children and farm animals play the parts.
-The narrator tells the story of Jesus’ birth and the audience participates in the musical ensemble.
-In the end, we all gather around the manger as we sing “Away in the Manger”.
+Historically, the UMH was the backdrop to the town’s live nativity scene.
+This inter-denominational event began in 1967 and was held yearly on the Friday and Saturday prior to Christmas.
+The streetlights are shut off, Main Street was closed in front of the Meeting House, and local children and farm animals play the parts.
+The narrator told the story of Jesus’ birth and the audience participated in the musical ensemble.
+In the end, the audience gathered around the manger and sang “Away in a Manger”.

 The pageant received the 2016 Spirit of America Foundation Tribute “for admirable efforts in providing a yearly tradition to our community through the hard work of dedicated volunteers”.
 This Maine honor is awarded to local individuals, organizations, and projects for commendable community service.